 Founded in April 1826, the National Museum of Archaeology, Anthropology and History of Peru (MNAAHP) is Peru's oldest state museum.
 On display is a wide range of perfectly preserved pre-Hispanic ceramics, textiles, metals, organic materials and lithic's.
-Furthermore objects of historic-artistic value are exhibited.
+Objects of historic-artistic value are exhibited.
 The documentary, photographic and bibliographic collections tell the story of Peru in the Colonial and Republican time.

 The museum is housed in an old colonial mansion.
-The historic architecture offers an ideal place where everyone can discover, relive and question the life experiences of our ancestors.
-The museum invites national tourists and foreigners, children and adults, researchers and academics, cultural and entrepreneurial institutions and the general public to enjoy and experiment with the different activities and make use of the spaces the museum offers.
+The historic architecture offers an ideal place where everyone can discover, relive, and question the life experiences of our ancestors.
+The museum invites national tourists and foreigners, children and adults, researchers and academics, cultural and entrepreneurial institutions and the public to enjoy and experiment with the different activities and make use of the spaces the museum offers.

-The MNAAHP Lithic's Department presently has nearly 20,000 archaeological pieces from different areas in Peru and every period of the countries cultural history.
+The MNAAHP Lithic's Department presently has nearly 20,000 archaeological pieces from different areas in Peru and every period of the country's cultural history.
 From the first instruments elaborated since approximately 12,000 B.C., which show evidence of hunting and gathering activities, to the sumptuary and religious objects corresponding to later times.

 The Ceramics Department displays over 65,000 pieces from the Chavín, Paracas, Pukara, Nazca, Moche, Lima, Tiwanaku, Wari, Lambayeque, Chincha, Chimú, Chancay and Inca culture.
 The pieces mostly originates from archaeological excavations, donations and legal seizures.
-The collection include pieces found by Max Uhle, Victor Larco Herrera and Julio C. Tello.
+The collection includes pieces found by Max Uhle, Victor Larco Herrera and Julio C. Tello.

 The Department of Metals houses a collection of approximately 11,000 pre-Hispanic metal pieces.
 These pieces represent the development of metallurgy of the central Andean region from the around 12,000 BC to the Incas.
 The museum exhibits a great variety of objects of gold, silver, copper and their alloys elaborated with sophisticated manufacturing and decorative techniques.
 This collection is made up of unique specimens such as the Paracas gold ornaments, the golden Pashash tupus, part of the Vicus collection from the elite tombs and the portrait jars from San Lorenzo, among others.